dimajix/flowman/docs/setup/config.md

 - `flowman.execution.mapping.parallelism` *(type: int)* *(default: 1)* (since Flowman 0.19.0)
 The number of mappings to be processed in parallel.
-Increasing this number may help in scenarios where many relations are read from and their initial setup is slow (for example due to slow directory listings).
+Increasing this number may help in scenarios where many relations are read from, and their initial setup is slow (for example due to slow directory listings).
 With the default value of 1, the parallelism is completely disabled and a non-threaded code path is used instead.

 - `flowman.execution.mapping.schemaCache` *(type: boolean)* *(default: true)* (since Flowman 0.22.0)